AryaPeer/AryaPeer/README.md

 ## About Me

-3A Mechatronics Engineering student at the University of Waterloo with experience in robotics, software development, and controls.
+3A Mechatronics Engineering student at the University of Waterloo with experience in robotics, software/firmware development, and controls.

 Passionate about integrating software and hardware solutions to solve complex real-world challenges.